 After earning his degree in music composition at The Ohio State University, Sowash moved to New York City where he worked with many modern dance luminaries including Mark Morris, Meredith Monk, and Susan Hadley with whom he collaborated for 10 years.
 Later, while living abroad, Sowash refined his mainstream jazz piano technique before appreciative audiences in several countries while exploring the roots of concert performance, Alpine skiing, and his French heritage.
 Upon reaching what he affectionately calls the “dogs and horses phase of life,” Sowash returned to his native Ohio to raise a family “in the warm embrace of the Midwest” and develop his unique piano style which, while influenced by jazz, remains distinctly his own.

 Roaming somewhere on the musical spectrum between Ellington’s playfulness and Beethoven’s romanticism, Sowash’s music has been described as ‘contemporary jazz with classical stylings’.
 Every Sowash concert contains a few familiar standards, yet he is most recognized for his innate gift for instilling feelings that words leave untouched into his original compositions.
 Sowash’s commentaries, which reflect his vast and varied experience as a parent, modern dance collaborator, teacher, church musician, sailor, horseman, outdoor enthusiast, and world traveler, are an integral part of every performance and make his warm, poetic melodies even more accessible to casual listeners.
-In addition to his concert hall performances, Sowash performs jazz worship services and sacred concerts in churches nationwide.
+In addition to his concert hall performances, Sowash has performed many jazz worship services and sacred concerts in churches nationwide.

 Though the concert experience is vital to Sowash’s artistry, he has recorded nine critically acclaimed CDs.
 While on a hiking and fly fishing trip in 1993, Sowash was deeply inspired by the magnitude and variety of American landforms.
 This experience led to his first recording, Out West, which received favorable reviews in national publications.
 The sweet experience of raising his two daughters, tempered by the knowledge that they would grow up so fast, inspired his second release, Bittersweet, in 1996.
 The love of intense outdoor activities that inspired his third album, In the Moment, also caused Sowash to postpone touring following its release when he broke his arm in a fall from an untrained horse.
 New Age Retailer declared it, “One of the best solo piano albums of 1999.”
 The 2002 release of We Gather Together, which features hymns and spirituals, prompted Solo Piano Publications to declare Sowash, “simply one of the best pianists on the contemporary scene.”
 Augsburg Fortress Press has published a two-volume set of accompanying sheet music.
-Outstanding worldwide sales prompted the follow-up release of more jazz hymns arrangements with When the Saints Go Marching and For the Beauty of the Earth in 2004, which is also available in sheet music form.
+Outstanding worldwide sales prompted the follow-up release of more jazz hymns arrangements with When Saints Go Marching and For the Beauty of the Earth in 2004, which is also available in sheet music form.
 Sacred Jazz and Spirituals (2005) documents a live concert with his jazz quintet and a 45-voice choir.
 Whodunit? features selections from his original score to the mystery ballet of the same name which premiered on March 8, 2007 in a production by BalletMet , with choreography by Susan Hadley.
 Fum Bells is his most recent project, Christmas classics arranged with unusual stylistic twists for large jazz ensemble and choir.

 Awards and honors